CelineChole/website-tech/content/blog-tech/2020/vs-code-favorite-features-plugin/index.md

 ### No more compact folders

-Since November 2019, by default single child folders [collapsed](https://code.visualstudio.com/updates/v1_41#_compact-folders-in-explorer).
+Since November 2019, by default single child folders are [collapsed](https://code.visualstudio.com/updates/v1_41#_compact-folders-in-explorer).
 I really dislike this feature, if you are like me, you can stop this behavior by adding this code in a setting file.

 ```js
 {